frwang96/verik/README.md

 anywhere else in the toolchain.

 ### `verik-core`
-Core library that is imported in all Verik projects that are used to express HDL semantics.
+The core library that is imported in all Verik projects that is used to express HDL semantics.
 The Verik importer and compiler recognize these as built-in declarations.

 ### `verik-importer`
-Importer that brings in SystemVerilog declarations to be used in Verik projects.
+The importer that brings in SystemVerilog declarations to be used in Verik projects.
-The importer parses SystemVerilog source files with [ANTLR](https://www.antlr.org) and executes a sequence of stages to convert the syntax trees to Verik source files.
+The importer parses SystemVerilog source files with [ANTLR](https://www.antlr.org) and executes a sequence of stages to convert the syntax trees to Verik.

 ### `verik-compiler`
-Compiler that generates SystemVerilog output from Verik source files.
+The compiler that generates SystemVerilog output from Verik source files.
 The compiler first runs the Kotlin compiler front-end and extracts its intermediate syntax tree representation.
-It then executes a sequence of stages to convert the syntax trees to SystemVerilog source files.
+It then executes a sequence of stages to convert the syntax trees to SystemVerilog.

 ### `verik-plugin`
-Gradle plugin that packages the importer and compiler.
+The gradle plugin that packages the importer and compiler.
-It configures the toolchain based on the `verik` and `verikImport` blocks that are specified in `build.gradle.kts`.
+It [configures](https://verik.io/docs/reference/toolchain-config) the toolchain based on the `verik` and `verikImport` blocks that are specified in `build.gradle.kts`.

 ### `verik-sandbox`
-Sandbox project that can be used for quick development and debugging.
+A sandbox project that can be used for quick development and debugging.
 The toolchain is automatically recompiled when the sandbox project is run.
 Verilog or SystemVerilog source code to be imported should be placed under `verik-sandbox/src/main/verilog` and Verik source code to be compiled should be placed under `verik-sandbox/src/main/kotlin`.